 Online Campaign management tools

-Campaign management tools are built to manage the entire online presence of your advocacy campaign.
+Campaign management tools are built to manage the entire online presence of your grassroots advocacy campaign.
 These tools come fitted with a range of digital tools for event management, fundraising, donor management, website design, volunteer organizing, social media and more.

 Tools: NationBuilder, Blue State Digital, The Action Network

-Outreach for you advocacy campaign can include phone calls, text messages, email, and direct mail.
+Outreach for your grassroots advocacy campaign can include phone calls, text messages, email, and direct mail.
 When campaigns have to reach out to a large voter base, it can be a cumbersome process to manage outreach activities.
 The right outreach tools offer scalability, personalization, and tracking for all your outreach at affordable costs.